WHAT IS SCAR REMOVAL?

 Keloids: These type of scars jut out from the skin.
 Keloids which are more prominent in size generally need surgery to be removed entirely.
 However smaller keloids can be treated with the help of steroid injections or laser surgery.

-Since scar removal treatments are non-invasive and non-surgical in nature, they are highly safe.
+Since scar removal treatments are non-invasive and non-surgical in nature, they are generally well tolerated with minimal down time.
 Most procedures take anywhere between 15-90 minutes with minimal recovery time post-treatment.
+All treatments can have complications though, including alteration in pigmentation, persistent redness, further scarring, infection and recurrence of scarring.

 Microlipoinjection is considered a natural scar treatment because one’s fat is extracted from the body and reinjected into the scar area.
 This means there is no chance of allergic reactions.